-Router is used to transfer data packets between networks.
-Data from internet is always sent through packets and routers perform the function of directing traffic to different networks in the computer.
-There should be at least two networks within which the router is connected i.e. either two LANs or a LAN and a WAN.
-Mostly routers are placed at gateways where the networks are connected.
+A router is used to transfer data packets between networks.
+Data from the internet is always sent through packets, and routers perform the function of directing traffic to different networks in the computer.
+There should be at least two networks within which the router is connected, i.e. either two LANs or a LAN and a WAN.
+Most routers are placed at gateways where the networks are connected.
 There are wired, wireless, core, edge and virtual routers available.
 Routers usually select the best route to direct the packets to reach faster.
-The best example is mail carrier.
+The best example is the mail carrier.

 Top 5 Types of Router

 Below are the different types of Router:

-It is present in office, home or railway station, etc. It creates a wireless signal.
-Suppose you are in office, we can connect to the internet using wireless signals because your laptop is within the range.
+It is present in the office, home or railway station, etc. It creates a wireless signal.
+Suppose you are in the office, we can connect to the internet using wireless signals because your laptop is within the range.
 We can provide security to routers by entering user id and password.
 When we try to connect to the router, it will ask for a password and UserId.
-UserId and password comes along with the device.
+UserId and password come along with the device.
 Due to security, no information about the user is harmed.
-When we visit public places, we can observe that on our phone Wi-Fi window will prop up to use the internet and you can observe that it is secure with a password.
+When we visit public places, we can observe that a Wi-Fi window will prop up to use the internet on our phone, and you can observe that it is secure with a password.
 Wireless routers are publicly available.
 N number of users can connect to it.

 2. Wired Router

-Name itself defines its meaning.
-Wire is available to connect to the network.
-If we visit a bank or small college or office, we can observe that PC or Laptop is connected to the internet using Ethernet cable and that is the wired router.
+The name itself defines its meaning.
+A wire is available to connect to the network.
+If we visit a bank or small college, or office, we can observe that a PC or Laptop is connected to the internet using an Ethernet cable, and that is the wired router.
 It has a separate Wi-Fi access point.
 If a user wants to connect to the phone, then they can use VIOP (voice-over IP technology).
 There is an ADSL (modem) that has two jacks to connect to ethernet and mobile phones.